 – Don’t just talk in terms of ‘bullying’.
 CMP’s experience says that people accused of bullying are often horrified by the label, and end up feeling they are the victimised party, only adding to the cycle of conflict.
 Instead, introduce the idea of ‘incivility’, a term with less baggage which provides a better basis for discussion and the all-important stages of moving forward with conversations and resolutions.

 – Provide early and informal solutions.
 Offer a support service that meets different needs.
-That can include training staff internally to act as advisors, conflict coaches or mediation and harassment advisors.
+That can include training staff internally to act as advisors, conflict coaches harassment advisors.
+Bullying mediation can be an effective options to tackle issues early on.
 Or involve setting up an independent option with external experts, making it easier for employees to deal with issues early.

 – Offer routes to resolutions.
 Employees who believe they’re being bullied keep it to themselves because they can’t see or imagine a positive resolution.
 It’s important for the organisation to be able to offer access to professional mediation, the kind of fair, authoritative and reasonable expertise that can unpick quickly the typical tangles of misconceptions and sensitivities.
 Managers should have conflict coaching in order to reflect on the impact of their style and behaviours and to find their own internal motivation for change.